aiidateam/aiida-core/docs/source/concepts/workflows.rst

 verdi work status
 -----------------
-One of the more powerful aspect of workchains, is that they can call ``JobCalculations`` and other ``WorkChains`` to create a nested call hierarchy.
+One of the more powerful aspect of workchains, is that they can call ``CalcJobs`` and other ``WorkChains`` to create a nested call hierarchy.
 If you want to inspect the status of a workchain and all the children that it called, ``verdi work status`` is the go-to tool.
 An example output is the following: